-Figure 3-126: LVPECL Output Buffer Primitives
+Figure 3-129: LVPECL Output Buffer Primitives

 To create an LVPECL output, instantiate the desired mode LVPECL output buffer.
 Notice that the P and N channels are included in the primitive (O = P, OB = N).
 Software automatically uses the appropriate pin from an adjacent IOB for the N channel.
-Refer to Table 3-36 for simultaneous switching output guideline for LVPECL drivers.